Hamburger

 Nigeria

 This is permitted for Law firms duly registered locally to practice in Nigeria and meet the requirements for appointment as directors in Nigeria.
-Third-party service providers, on the other hand, are also permitted to provide local director or Company Secretary services where they meet the qualifications for the office of a Director and Company secretary in Nigeria.
+3rd-party service providers, on the other hand, are also permitted to provide local director or Company Secretary services where they meet the qualifications for the office of a Director and Company secretary in Nigeria.

 Norway